Interdisciplinary Studies: Women's & Gender Studies Bachelor of Arts degree

 Student Organizations and Activities

-Requirements for the Bachelor of Arts in Interdisciplinary Studies - Women’s Studies
+Requirements for the Bachelor of Arts in Interdisciplinary Studies - Women’s and Gender Studies (36 credit hours):

 Completion of the interdisciplinary major requires a minimum of 36 credit hours.
-Up to 12 hours of transfer credit can be applied to the major, based on approval by the director.
-Students declaring the major in Women’s Studies may use past courses retroactively after consultation with the director.
+Up to 12 hours of transfer credit can be applied to the major, based on approval by the coordinator.
+Students declaring the major in Women’s and Gender Studies may use past courses retroactively after consultation with the coordinator.
 Three (3) credit hours of independent study can be counted in the major.

 (Pre-requisites: Students must complete "Theoretical Frameworks" PRIOR to capstone semester)